ianliu/forticlient-vpn-fix/README.md

 ## What the heck

-The forticlient binary uses PPPd to create a connection with the remove server.
+The forticlient binary uses PPPd to create a connection with the remote server.
 PPPd will be called with the `usepeerdns` flag, which will then call `resolvconf` with the peer DNS.
 The problem here is that the peer doesn't report the search domain and doesn't include the `-p` flag for private (see